BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
+- Phase out old webSearch.searchEngine setting (use deprecationMessage)
+- Use JSON pattern restriction for search engines setting to validate URLs
 - Examine performance analysis of code to find potential optimizations
 - Add setting to disable information messages when searching
+- Ensure keybinding works properly on all operating systems
 - Investigate adding autocomplete engine to manual entry
 - Streamline extension by reducing dependancies
-- Phase out old webSearch.searchEngine setting
 - Add more GIFs to demo the extension usage
 - Translate the extension to other languages
 - Perform additional code cleanup
 - Write more tests

+> ➕ Have a feature you'd like me to implement?
+[Submit a feature request on the Repo's Issues page](https://github.com/BenRogersWPG/WebSearch/issues)!

 ## Completed To-dos ✔️